vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 · The five Siddhantas are :

 Paitāmaha Ascribed to Grandfather Brahma.
-Väsiṣtha Ascribed to the mythical sage
+Vāsiṣtha Ascribed to the mythical sage

 Vasiṣtha, a Vedic patriarch, and

-revealed by him to one Mändavya.
+revealed by him to one Māndavya.
 Romaka Revealed by god Viṣnu to Rṣi Romasa

 or Romaka.
 Paulisa · Ascribed sometimes to the sage